1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

 You will find the wax absorbs into your paint much better if you have not sanded.
 Sanding the paint burnishes it, compacts it, and makes it less absorbent making the waxing process more difficult than it needs to be.
 This is an unnecessary extra step that creates more work.

-2.3 Wax vs Annie Sloan Lacquer: Which should I use?
+2.3 Wax vs Varnish: Which should I use?
 Is the wax durable for cabinets and kitchen tables?

 Water-based varnish is a very hard durable coating.

 It is easy to wash down surfaces sealed with water-based varnish.

 Brush, roll or spray.
 We recommend a Jolie flat brush (synthetic bristles) or professional clear coat sprayer for best results.

 If any damage to the surface should occur, it is not easy to touch up.
 That touch up place will be seen and will look repaired unless the entire surface is stripped, taking away all the clear coat and paint, making you refinish from scratch.

 You must be very sure handed in applying any clear coat sealers like poly or varnish.
 Watch out for drips and runs!
 Do not over brush or the surface will look uneven and dull in areas.
 Be careful to not be heavy handed or the surface will be cloudy—that is irreversible.
 Be sure to stir regularly to ensure the flattening agent is evenly dispersed throughout the application.
 Never shake any clear coat as that produces air bubbles that will remain in your final finish.